 Also, (and this might go without saying) avoid discolored, wilted or slimy leaves, as these may be signs of disease.

-Variety: Buying plants from a nursery limits the plant varieties to choose from.
+Buying plants from a nursery limits the plant varieties to choose from.
 While nurseries typically carry the most common two or three types of tomatoes, they most likely won’t have anything else.
 Look to local farmers or fellow gardeners to trade for exotic plants.

 When a plant feels “threatened,” it produces fruit in a last-ditch effort at carrying on its family name.
 It’s tempting to grab up the most abundant looking plants, but they’re not always your best bet.
 Store-bought plants with bunches of fruit are likely just feeling threatened because:

-- they aren’t getting watered enough
+- They aren’t getting watered enough

-- they have outgrown their container
+- They have outgrown their container

-- they have zapped the soil of all nutrients
+- They have zapped the soil of all nutrients

-Look for healthy, lively, happy plants (regardless of amount of fruit).
+- Look for healthy, lively, happy plants (regardless of amount of fruit).